loftyyyy/CarListing/readme.md

         - Description
     - ![Sell Your Car Page](path-to-your-sellyourcar-screenshot)

-4. **About**
+4. **About** _(Work in Progress)_
-    - A page that provides background information about the company.
+    - This page will provide background information about the company.
     - ![About Page](path-to-your-about-screenshot)
+    - _Note: This page is still under development and will be completed soon._

-5. **Contact**
+5. **Contact** _(Work in Progress)_
-    - A contact form where users can reach out to the company with inquiries.
+    - This page will feature a contact form where users can reach out to the company with inquiries.
     - ![Contact Page](path-to-your-contact-screenshot)
+    - _Note: This page is still under development and will be completed soon._

 ## 🛠️ Tech Stack